-The area that is proposed to have parking controls is shown on the plan opposite.
+The area of West Norwood that is proposed to have parking controls is shown on the plan opposite.
 Details of the local issues identified are explained on the accompanying Parking Study sheet.

 The main benefits of having parking controls are as follows: